For questions or more information, email us at NRH@bncpools.com or find the location nearest you.

 Uprights

 The uprights are the vertical braces on the side of the pool.
 These braces are used to support the top ledge of the pool.
 These braces are typically made from galvanized steel or resin coated galvanized steel.
+Our newest pool, the Pandora, actually uses extremely strong full resin uprights.
 As the Top ledges get wider, these uprights must get bigger as well to support them.
-As with the pool walls and ledges, the resin coating gives the steel superior corrosion resistance.
+As with the pool walls and ledges, the resin coating gives the steel superior corrosion resistance, but once again, full resin cannot rust or corrode and will give you the longest lasting pool.

 Ledge cover